 Lambswool rollers are also great for emulsion-based paints for similar reasons.

 Although natural fibres like mohair and lambswool tend to be more expensive, they’re well worth the extra expense when painting textured surfaces.

-You can save and reuse your rollers by storing them in a plastic bag so the emulsion paint doesn’t dry on, and then wash it thoroughly.
+You can save and reuse your rollers by storing them in a plastic bag (so the emulsion doesn’t dry) and then washing them thoroughly.

-For a smooth plastered wall, go for a high-quality, woven fabric medium pile sleeve like this one: Wickes Professional Finish Medium Pile Roller Sleeve
+For a smooth plastered wall, go for a high-quality, woven sleeve like the one below: